How is gestational diabetes diagnosed?

 - You drink a 50-gram glucose beverage.

 - Your blood glucose level is measured.
-A result over 140 is considered a positive glucose screen.
+A result more than 140 is considered a positive glucose screen.

-After a positive result, you may be given a three-hour glucose tolerance test on another day to confirm or withdraw the diagnosis.
+If you have a positive result, you may be given a three-hour glucose tolerance test on another day to confirm if you have diabetes.

 Diagnosing gestational diabetes

-The typical steps to diagnose gestational diabetes using the glucose tolerance test are:
+The typical steps to confirm gestational diabetes using the glucose tolerance test are:

 - You fast the night before the test.
 On the days before the test, you should eat normally.